 Preferred Habitat Theory

 It is again a type of Expectations Theory.
 This theory explains that investors’ preferences may vary depending on the level of risk they are comfortable with.
-It means that they can invest in high-risk securities as well if they get apt compensation.
+It means that they can also invest in high-risk securities if they get apt compensation.
 This theory also relies on the premise that investors will match their assets and liabilities of varying maturities.

 How It Is Useful?